antonkronaj/jobdash/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](LICENSE)

 Personal job-recommendation desktop app.
-Pulls Software Engineer postings from five sources (Adzuna, The Muse, RemoteOK, Findwork, Workable), parses your resume PDF, and ranks jobs by TF-IDF cosine similarity against the resume — no paid AI key required.
+Pulls Software Engineer postings from five sources (Adzuna, The Muse, RemoteOK, Findwork, Workable), parses your resume PDF, and ranks jobs by hybrid semantic + keyword similarity — no paid AI key required.

+Features:
+- **Local Scoring**: Uses a small (~25 MB) ONNX model running locally to score jobs.
+No data leaves your machine for matching.
+- **Manual Entries**: Add and track jobs you found elsewhere (LinkedIn, etc.).
+- **Application Tracking**: Mark jobs as applied, add personal notes, and keep track of your job search progress.
+- **Term Boosting**: Boost specific keywords (like "Rust" or "Security") to influence matching scores.
+- **Privacy First**: All data (resume, jobs, settings) stays in a local SQLite database.

 You can visit https://publicapis.io/category/jobs to see what job APIS that are available.
 ## Stack